 The taste of the Black Jack is phenomenal, which is why it is often eaten fresh, right from the tree.
 Some growers make these Figs into preserves.
 They're also great for drying, which is a good way to preserve a large yield so that you can enjoy them all year long.

-After all, why shouldn’t your landscaping provide you more than just curb appeal?
-Imagine the desserts, jam and snacks you’ll create with these luscious fruits?
+This is one of the best to train as Espalier; a pruning technique that has been popular in Europe for generations.
+After all, why shouldn't your landscaping provide you with more than just curb appeal?
+Imagine the desserts, jam, and snacks you'll create with these luscious fruits.

 For Fig enthusiasts living in colder climates, or those who garden on their porch or balcony, the Black Jack is highly adaptable to container growth!
 Hardy in USDA zones 7 through 10, Northern gardeners can just bring it inside when the mercury starts to plummet.

-Black Jack Figs is self-pollinating, so it doesn't need any special species growing nearby to ensure its productivity.
-Start with one or two and we're sure you'll add more when you see how easy the Black Jack is to grow!
-Prune when dormant to control the size and remove any crossing branches, dead limbs, and to maintain an open canopy.
+Black Jack Figs is partially self-pollinating, so it will produce fruit to some extent on its own but for the largest harvest possible, plant with other similar Figs. Start with one or two and we're sure you'll add more when you see how easy the Black Jack is to grow!
+Prune when dormant to control the size and remove any crossing branches, or dead limbs, and maintain an open canopy.

 We take pride in delivering you the highest quality trees.
 When you purchase a Nature Hills fruiting plant, you'll receive a very well-rooted plant.
 Enjoy the Black Jack Fig Tree by ordering one from NatureHills.com today!